We rank 1st or 2nd in the U.S. for NSF anthropology + archaeology awards.

 Q: Should I send copies of my application materials directly to the department?

 A: We are unable to accept or consider application materials sent directly to the school.
 GRE scores should be sent to ASU (institution code 4007).
-Transcripts should be sent directly to the Graduate College.
+Transcripts should be sent directly to Graduate Education.
 Everything else should be uploaded directly into the application, including reference letters, which your recommenders will be instructed to upload on their own.